-Art journaling brings out the feelings inside and it is an incredible tool for self discovery.
-When I sit down to art journal, I don’t have a plan and I have no idea what the page is going to look like.
+Art journaling is a way to bring out what is inside of you and it is an incredible tool for self discovery.
+When I sit down to art journal, I don’t have a plan and have no idea what the page is going to look like when it is finished.
+It is a very intuitive process.

 Sometimes I start with an idea, or a prompt, or just one word.
 Other times I get inspired by a quotation, a photograph, a combination of several paint colors that look good together, or a particular art supply.